 Since React Native is driven by a robust pool of corporations and developers, even a novice developer can pick it up fast and easily.
 Not just that, any React Native-related issue can be instantly fixed.
 It is iOS-and Android platform-independent, which means that one can develop code easily across both platforms.
 But the biggest plus is that it helps developers reuse existing code accounting for faster delivery of apps.

-Comparative features of Ionic and React Native:
+Comparative features of Ionic vs React Native:

-Ionic, generally, web technologies for enhanced portability uses Typescript as code language, contains pre-styled & pre-developed components, WebView for code performance, Apache Cordova for phone hardware accessibility, and features simple, consistent and clean documentation.
+Ionic, generally, web technologies for enhanced portability use Typescript as code language, contains pre-styled & pre-developed components, WebView for code performance, Apache Cordova for phone hardware accessibility, and features simple, consistent and clean documentation.
 It exudes ease of confidence as you need to write the code only once, but it can be executed wherever you want.
 Code is reusable for the development of iOS, Android, Windows Phone, Progressive Web Apps and the web & desktop apps.
 It is supported by a strong developer community.

 React Native, on the other hand, uses functional UI, JSX as code language, minimum pre-developed components, no WebView (so, code performance is excellent) and basic documentation.
 It requires to be learned only once and is simple to write on all platforms.
 Code is reusable for the development of iOS, Android and Windows Phone apps.
 Coming to phone hardware accessibility, it is self-capable.
 React Native, like Ionic, comes with a strong community support.
 Testing on React Native is conducted on a real mobile device or an emulator.